crossplane/crossplane/design/design-doc-smaller-providers.md

 If we were to implement CRD filtering at the `Provider` level we wouldn't be able to satisfy these dependencies; they don't contain enough information.
-A `Configuration` could depend on a `Provider` because it wanted to use RDS instances, and the dependency would be satisfied by the `Provider` regardless of whether the desired RDS APIs were actually enabled.
+A `Configuration` could depend on a `Provider` because it wanted to use RDS instances, and the dependency would be satisfied by the `Provider` simply being installed, regardless of whether the desired RDS APIs were actually enabled.

 A solution here might be to expand `dependsOn` to include a list of the actual resources being depended upon.
 Each time a `Configuration` was installed the